alexanderjsingleton/npm-express-mongodb-user-auth/README.md

 # User Authentication With Express and Mongo

-Aiming to include these functionalities in our uberAmbulance tutorial for proper user-registration and user-authentication derived from Treehouse tutorial.
+Aiming to include these functionalities in our uberAmbulance app for proper user-registration and user-authentication derived from a Treehouse tutorial on how to build a basic Node-app for user-authentication with Express and mongoDB.

 ## Launch Demo